BDC Hamburger Icon

 Open row

 As an employer, you may find yourself in the uncomfortable position of terminating an employee.
-Although most states allow at-will employment — which means that technically, you can fire an employee at any time regardless of the cause — employers must be diligent about their process and reason for termination.
-Even at-will employers can’t fire employees in certain situations, because some reasons for termination are illegal.
+Every state allows at-will employment — the ability to terminate an employee regardless of the cause.
+But, employers must be diligent about their process and reason for termination.
+Even at-will employers can’t fire employees in certain situations; some reasons for termination are illegal.

 If an employee feels they have been a victim of wrongful termination, they may attempt to file a lawsuit against you.
 To prevent this from happening, employers should understand the illegal reasons to fire someone.